Seoul stocks open lower on tech, auto losses | Yonhap News Agency

 Seoul stocks open lower on tech, auto losses

 SEOUL, Feb.
-17 (Yonhap) -- Seoul stocks opened lower Monday, led by losses in tech and auto stocks, amid lingering concerns over the outbreak of the new coronavirus.
+18 (Yonhap) -- Seoul stocks opened lower Tuesday, led by a drop in tech and auto stocks.

-Market kingpin Samsung Electronics shed 0.65 percent, and No. 2 chipmaker SK hynix lost 0.48 percent.
-Major home appliance maker LG Electronics dropped 1.04 percent.
+Market kingpin Samsung Electronics plunged 1.30 percent, and No. 2 chipmaker SK hynix lost 0.95 percent.

-Top carmaker Hyundai Motor slid 0.37 percent, while its sister company Kia Motors dived 0.60 percent.
-Auto parts maker Hyundai Mobis declined 0.21 percent.
+Top carmaker Hyundai Motor dived 1.48 percent, while its sister company Kia Motors slid 0.24 percent.
+Auto parts maker Hyundai Mobis declined 1.05 percent.

-However, pharmaceutical giant Celltrion surged 2.49 percent, and leading mobile SK Telecom advanced 0.22 percent.
+Pharmaceutical giant Celltrion lost 0.27 percent, and Samsung BioLogics shed 0.96 percent.

-The local currency was trading at 1,182.90 won against the U.S. dollar, up 0.10 won from the previous session's close.
+The local currency was trading at 1,187.50 won against the U.S. dollar, down 3.60 won from the previous session's close.

 (END)